The Second-Order Coding Rate of the MIMO Rayleigh Block-Fading Channel: Main result

-In Figure~\ref{fig:Pe_n_simu}, we compare the error probability of the code described above for ${n\in\{36,144\}}$ against the upper bound by Theorem~\ref{th:Feinstein_bound}.
-Since QPSK modulation together with a rate $1/2$ code is used, the coding rate in nats is $R=\log(2)$.
+We consider code blocks of $n'=576\,$ bit and $n'=2304\,$ bit, corresponding to $n=n'/(2K)\in \{36,144\}$ channel uses.
+The error probability of the code described above for ${n\in\{36,144\}}$ is compared against the approximate upper and lower bounds (Theorem~\ref{th-main}) obtained when coding at second order rate $r=(R-C(\sigma^2))\sqrt{nK}$, for different SNR (i.e., $\sigma^{-2}$) values (corresponding to a span from $r\simeq 5.2$ for $-4\,$dB SNR to $r\simeq -10$ for $0\,$dB SNR, when $n=144$).
 We can make several interesting observations from this figure.
-For both block lengths, the SNR-gap between the simulation results and the corresponding upper bounds by Theorem~\ref{th:Feinstein_bound} is roughly constant (to about $4\,$dB) for a large range of SNR values.
-This suggests that the upper bound from Theorem~\ref{th:Feinstein_bound} adequately describes the code behavior in terms of the error probability, indicating in particular that the observed error probability trend of the LDPC code is linked to the finite block length rather than the structure of the code itself.
-This is also in agreement with the general scaling law described in Remark~\ref{rem:scaling-law} in Section~\ref{sec:finite-dimension-approx}.
-Besides, note that both theoretical and simulated curves exhibit a crossing point close to $1/2$ error probability, which goes in line with Remark~\ref{rem:outage} in Section~\ref{sec:bounds}.
+For both block-lengths, the SNR-gap between the simulation results and the corresponding bounds by Theorem~\ref{th-main} is roughly constant (to about $4\,$dB) for a large range of SNR values.